bmartin1/Identifying_Actions_for_Sound_Event_Classification/README.md

       school={Carnegie Mellon University}
     }

- *The paper describing th annotations is currently in submission, the annotations will be released after revision.
+ 1 The annotations will be released after revision.

 ## Acknowledgements